kshedden/case_studies/methods/factor-overview.md

 Finding a low rank approximation is a type of least square problem, although it is not the linear least squares used in regression analysis.

+Thinking geometrically, the rows of $\tilde{X}$ are spanned by a basis of $q$ elements, and the span of this basis captures most of the variation in the rows of $X$.
+Also, the columns of $\tilde{X}$ are spanned by a basis of $q$ elements, and the span of this basis captures most of the variation in the columns of $X$.

 ### Analyzing a data matrix using the SVD

 Suppose we have a data matrix $X$ and wish to understand its structure.
 We can